RaviVermarv05/iot-smart-systems-projects/README.md

 ---

-## 📜 License
 This repository is for academic and portfolio purposes.
-All rights reserved unless stated otherwise.